-Angus Young’s 1970 Gibson SG Customaccess_time First seen circa 1980
+Angus Young’s 1970 Gibson SG Custom

-This guitar was first used by Angus sometime during 1980 Back in Black tour.
+This guitar was first used by Angus sometime during the 1980 Back in Black tour.
 According to his current guitar tech, Trace Foster, originally, the SG was finished in walnut color, featured three pickups, and styled a tremolo piece.
 [Rig Rundown – AC/DC’s Angus Young & Stevie Young]

 Sometime between 1980 and 2016, the guitar completely changed its appearance.
 Angus removed the middle pickup and the tremolo piece and painted the guitar black.
 At which point this happened is unfortunately not so clear.